SrinivasanAnand/cpsc334/final_project/ZeusDrum/README.md

-The version of Electronic Mridangam presented at the final showcase includes four pre-loaded kits, but the system’s design also allows for easy expansion — new drum kits can be added by adding the four desired sounds to the audio folder and adding a single line of code.
+The version of Electronic Mridangam presented at the final showcase includes four pre-loaded kits, but the system’s design also allows for easy expansion — new drum kits can be added by adding the four desired sounds to the audio folder and updating a single line of code.
 In this way, Electronic Mridangam exposes almost infinite possibility to the musician, allowing them to experiment with a variety of their preferred sounds through mridangam-like musicality and play-style.